nilportugues/php-serializer/README.md

 }
 ```

-If your desired output is for **API consumption**, you may like to check out the JsonTransformer library, or require it using `composer require nilportugues/json`
+If your desired output is for **API consumption**, you may like to check out the JsonTransformer library, or require it using:

+`composer require nilportugues/json`

 ### JSend Transformer

 JSend Transformer has been built to transform data into valid **JSend** specification resources.

-Please check out the [JSend Transformer](https://github.com/nilportugues/jsend-transformer) or download it using `composer require nilportugues/jsend`
+Please check out the [JSend Transformer](https://github.com/nilportugues/jsend-transformer) or download it using:

+`composer require nilportugues/jsend`

 ### JSON API Transformer

 JSON API Transformer has been built to transform data into valid **JSON API** specification resources.

-Please check out the [JSON API Transformer](https://github.com/nilportugues/jsonapi-transformer) or download it using `composer require nilportugues/json-api`
+Please check out the [JSON API Transformer](https://github.com/nilportugues/jsonapi-transformer) or download it using:

+`composer require nilportugues/json-api`

 ### HAL+JSON Transformer

 HAL+JSON Transformer has been built for **HAL+JSON API creation**.
 Given an object and a series of mappings a valid HAL+JSON resource representation is given as output.

-Please check out the [HAL+JSON API Transformer](https://github.com/nilportugues/hal-json-transformer) or download it using `composer require nilportugues/haljson`
+Please check out the [HAL+JSON API Transformer](https://github.com/nilportugues/hal-json-transformer) or download it using:

+`composer require nilportugues/haljson`